saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 The eAPI certain looks to be of great value for anything related to operations.
 I like how easy it is to translate your CLI routines into a script and how you can use the CLI to discover how output will be presented in JSON.
 Working out how to automate tasks currently done from the CLI is pretty easy.

+Note: according to the documentation, support for Python 3 is in the works.
+For now though, it is Python 2.7 only.